-5.30 The intent of this policy is to support a GP Surgery / NHS health facility to replace the existing doctor's surgery in The Highway which is not suitable for current health care needs in Great Staughton.

-5.31 Discussions have been held between the landowner, the local Doctors, Cambridgeshire and Peterborough Integrated Care System and the Parish Council.
+- 6.30 The intent of this policy is to support a GP Surgery / NHS health facility to replace the existing doctor's surgery in The Highway which is not suitable for current health care needs in Great Staughton. - 6.31 Discussions have been held between the landowner, the local Doctors, Cambridgeshire and Peterborough Integrated Care System and the Parish Council.
 A draft plan of a suitably sized surgery on the site together with supportive housing and car parking has been prepared.
 Similar projects elsewhere are being reviewed together with the options for financing.
 Initial support for the project has been obtained from the NHS.

-Map 4 - Allocation at Brook Farmyard
+Map 4 - Allocation at Brook Farm

-POLICY GSNP 3- NHS Health Care Facility at Brook Farmyard.
+POLICY GSNP 3 - Healthcare Facility and Enabling Housing at Brook Farm

-A site at Brook Farmyard, as defined on Map 4, is allocated for the provision of a purpose built GP Surgery / NHS Community Healthcare Facility that delivers enhanced local healthcare provision to the local community.
+A site at Brook Farm, as defined on Map 4, is allocated for provision of a healthcare facility and enabling housing development.